pickware/shopware-platform/changelog/_unreleased/2024-04-30-disallow-empty-id-filters.md

 author_github: Benedikt-Brunner
 ---
 # Core
-*  Added check to disallow empty id filters when constructing `Criteria` in the `RequestCriteriaBuilder`, to avoid accidental loading of all entries from the database.
+*  Added check to disallow empty id filters when constructing `Criteria`, to avoid accidental loading of all entries from the database.